ohaiklochan/learn-co-sandbox/apex-finder/README.md

 TODO: Delete this and the text above, and describe your gem

+This gem finds the stats within all of the top players in the video game Apex Legends.
+It is organized by sill level, current level, and kill/win ratio.
+Apex Legends is a first person video game that is considered 'battle royale' or an 'every man for himself' type of game, albeit you are in groups of three.
+This game is one of the biggest and most popular player-to-player games that is out on the market.

 ## Installation

 Add this line to your application's Gemfile: